 The Beat Yard: Who would you like to get a beat from?

-Ike Ellis: Mannie Fresh, Dr Dre, Timbaland, but hey they out my budget so I have to go with whatever give me that feeling and grind it out.
+Ike Ellis: Mannie Fresh, Dr Dre, Timbaland, but hey they out my budget so I have to go

 The Beat Yard: Have you ever wrote a song to a particular beat that you weren't feeling, but somehow the song still came out great?

-Ike Ellis: Yea It happens all the time.
-It’s some music I really don’t get into as a listener, but as an artist I have to share my thoughts on instrumentation that some people will like.
+instrumentation that some people will like.
 It’s about the tone, the pitch, and the message within in the songs that helps me write a song.
 The beat has never made me as an artist.
-I try to compliment what the beat wants me to say on the beat.
-As a song writer the beat talks to me, or makes me rap this kind of way instead of that way if that makes any sense.
+I try to compliment what the

-The Beat Yard: You also make beats yourself, we read that you produced the song "Black Man in a Black Car" which will be featured on your forthcoming Cornbread album, how would you describe yourself as a beatmaker?
+also make beats yourself, we read that you produced the song "Black Man

 The Beat Yard: What do you use to make your own beats?